TIBCOSoftware/mashling/cli/samples/secure-rest-conditional-gateway/README.md

        -newkey rsa:2048 -nodes -keyout server.key \
        -x509 -days 365 -out server.crt
 ```
+Note: Create all the certificates with "localhost" as name.

 Navigate to gateway bin folder and run the binary.
 Now the gateway should be running & listening on 3 ports.<br>
 9096 -> No security enabled <br>